giantswarm/kube-app-testing/README.md

 ## Installation

-Checkout the repo and make `kind-app-testing.sh` executable and visible in your `$PATH`.
+Checkout the repo and make `kube-app-testing.sh` executable and visible in your `$PATH`.

 ## Usage